ippontech/blog-usa/posts/what-makes-entando-a-highly-avialable-architecture.md

 Configuring Kubernetes to have multiple Primary Nodes will bulletproof your application deployment.
 As mentioned before, Entando allows you to do this and supports it with minimal configuration.
 The recommended minimum number of Primary Nodes for a highly available Kubernetes deployment is 3.

 Having multiple masters also improves the network performance of the cluster because the multiple masters act together as a unified data center.
 This all serves to reduce the possible failure of the etcd datastore, API server, controller manager and scheduler, and all of the worker nodes.
-In a single Master Node setup
+To contrast, in a single Master Node setup, node failure will cause Application failure.

 # Conclusion

-Building application's on Kubernetes makes scaling easy.
+Building applications on Kubernetes makes scaling easy.
 A cutting-edge platform like Entando ensures that your critical applications scale when and how they need to.
 If you want to learn more about Entando, check out the website [here](https://entando.com/).
 If you need help implementing Kubernetes or Entando in your organization, drop us a line at [contact@ippon.tech](mailto:contact@ippon.tech).